General Electric YJ93: Design and development

 The engine used a special high-temperature JP-6 fuel.
 The six YJ93 engines in the XB-70 Valkyrie were capable of producing a thrust to weight ratio of 5:1 allowing for a speed of 2000 mph (approximately Mach 3) at an altitude of 70000 ft.
 The first engine went on test in September 1958 and featured advanced technology achievements such as electrolytically drilling longitudinal air cooling holes in the turbine blades.

 The XF-108 interceptor was cancelled outright, and the B-70 project was re-oriented to a research project only.

 Variants

-Thrust given in foot-pounds (lbf) and kilonewtons (kN).
+Thrust given in pounds force (lbf) and kilonewtons (kN).